webmakaka/oracledba.net/website/02-job/job.md

 I think position as <strong>NetCracker Oracle DBA / NetCracker Application Admin</strong> could be interesting for companies, who bought <strong>NetCracker</strong>.

-I agree for for with salary something about $2000.
-Earlier i can earn this salary in the Russia.
-But now i can't.
+I agree for with salary something about $2000.
+Earlier I can earn this salary in the Russia.
+But now I can't.

-If my person would be interesting, send me emai.<br/>
+If my person would be interesting, send me email.<br/>

 Thanks.